Inpatient Rehab for Mental Health Disorders

 - I don’t have a strong network of people at this time who can support me mentally or physically.

 - I have experienced a greater number of self-harming behaviors lately, such as more episodes of binging-and-purging.

 Life changes, ideally for the better, when a person enters residential treatment.
-Sometimes a person may find treatments similar to learning to walk again.3 Residential treatment focuses on how a person can live a life where they may healthy choices and recognize what symptoms they have that are due to their mental illness or eating disorder.
+Sometimes a person may find treatments similar to learning to walk again.
+Residential treatment focuses on how a person can make healthy choices and recognize unhealthy behaviors.

 One of the greatest benefits to residential treatment is that most facilities are designed to provide a home-like atmosphere.
 If a person has recently experienced a hospitalization for their condition, a residential treatment facility can be a more relaxing, personal experience compared to inpatient care.

 What Can You Expect After Residential Treatment?

 While residential treatment can last for months to even years, the goal is almost always to return home or to a new living situation in order to move forward with life.
 As a result, aftercare planning is a vital part of the goals process.
 Sometimes, a person will choose to continue seeing a therapist or doctor they saw at their residential treatment facility.
 Other times, a person may select a new outpatient therapist.
 A social or caseworker at a residential treatment facility may also connect a person with support groups in their area or other therapy options, such as art, music, or equine therapies.